astral-fate/font-and-line-details-/README.md

 before jumbing into defining Glyvector as such:

-Glyvector valueOfGlyVect;
+        GlyphVector valueOfGlyVect;

 we have first to define a new FrontRenderContext, as follows:

         FrontRenderContext frontline;
         frontline g2.getFrontRenderContext();

-then after that, we connect the gly vector, and font line together, as follows:
+then after that, we connect the glyp vector, and font line together, as follows:

-valueOfGlyVect =fontline.createGlyvector(frontline, "hey, its 3 am");
+        valueOfGlyVect =fontline.createGlypVector(frontline, "hey, its 3 am");

 just as what we did with the string, when we difned cordinates, we have to do the same too with glyvector. this time, we will define a new shape, then recall it within another function. follow up